Örnsberg metro station

-Örnsberg metro station is a station on the red line of the Stockholm metro, located in Aspudden in the south part of Stockholm Municipality.
-The station was opened on 5 April 1964 as the southwest terminus of the first stretch of the Red line, from T-Centralen to Örnsberg, with a branch to Fruängen.
+Örnsberg (lit.
+'Eagle's Hill') is a station on Line 13 of the Red Line of the Stockholm Metro, located in the Aspudden district in the southern part of Stockholm Municipality.
+The station opened on 5 April 1964 as the southwest terminus of the first section of the Red line, from T-Centralen to Örnsberg, with a branch to Fruängen.
 On 16 May 1965, the line was extended further southwest to Sätra.